Tawera Nikau: Coaching & RL Administration

 In 2004 Nikau was the inaugural coach of the Waicoa Bay Stallions in the Bartercard Cup.
 In 2004 and 2005 he coached the New Zealand Māori rugby league team.

 In November 2006, Tawera was appointed New Zealand and Islander Liaison Officer with the South Sydney Rabbitohs.

 In 2010 Nikau was appointed a New Zealand national rugby league team selector for two years.
 Nikau also completed the New York City Marathon with Frank Bunce.

 In 2011 he was added as a consultant to the board of directors of the newly formed USARL.

 Later years

 In 2003 Nikau had a motorcycle accident which resulted in an amputation of his right leg.
 Nevertheless, he participated in the 2004 Yellow Ribbon Fight for Life, defeating Tea Ropati.
 In that same year, his athletic career to date and the details of the tragedies he had survived were described in the biography Standing Tall.

+In 2012, Nikau was found guilty of assaulting his estranged daughter Heaven-Leigh outside the Huntly police station, he was convicted and fined after he failed to get a discharge without conviction.
+This conviction was later quashed on appeal.